 It is often the case that actors take the matter in their own hands on set.
 Well, literally speaking.
-Motion pictures and arts are a creative space.
+Motion pictures and art are creative spaces.
 Therefore, the contours of the repertoire of an artist transcend the puny title they are assigned.
-It is thus of no surprise, seeing a superstar actor taking the reins of a film and shouldering the responsibility to direct it.
+It is thus of no surprise to see a superstar actor taking the reins of a film and shouldering the responsibility to direct it.
 The great Marlon Brando once said, “A good actor is an observer.
 He sees things around him, and absorbs them like a sponge.”
 Hollywood has had its good share of fortune, having been blessed with the very best since the inception of celluloid.
-These revered thespians of art have taken to the director’s chair on a few occasions, and have made them memorable with inspiring films.
+These revered thespians of art have taken to the director’s chair on a few occasions and have made them memorable with inspiring films.

 20. Little Man Tate (1991)